OfficeDev/hands-on-labs/O3653/O3653-20 OfficeGraph/lab.md

     }
     ````

-1. Add an action method for retrieving trending documents.
+1. Add an action method for retrieving trending documents to the **TrendingController** class.
 The method will be able to retrieve trending documents of the currently logged in user as well as of other users on your Office 365 account.
   1. **Replace** the **Index** method with the following code to retrieve trending documents.

     ````c#